squid-cache/squid-cache.github.io/Features/HTTP11.rst

 HTTP/1.1 requires support for chunked encoding in both parsers and composers.
 This applies to both responses and requests.

-There is preliminary patches available for both Squid-3 and Squid-2 adding at least response chunked decoding. '''Now integrated in 3.1 and 2.7'''
+Both Squid-3 and Squid-2 contain at least response chunked decoding.
+The chunked encoding portion is not yet completed.

 == Related minor tasks ==